charliecalvert/CloudNotes/Assignments/OnlinePresence01.md

 - In Google Drive (aka Google Docs) create a Google Folder and share it with me.
 See above for a description of how to name that folder.
 - Use the email address shown below when sharing your Google Drive folder.
 This is not the same address you use when sharing Microsoft folders.

-The email address to use when sharing your Google Drive folder:
+The email address to use when sharing your Google Drive is shown below.
+So that black hat snoopers can't find my email too easily, I have translated it into plain English.
+It should, however, be a simple task for your to convert it into a normal email address:

--  **charliecalvertbc@gmail.com**
+-  **charliecalvertbc at gmail dot com**

 In your new folder, create a document called **OnlinePresence-LastName**, where LastName is your last name.
 It should contain the same information as found in the HTML document described below.
 When creating documents and folders I will often say that you should name it 201?-???????-LastName.
 I mean, of course, for you to substitute your last name for the word LastName.
 For instance, **2016-Isit320-LastName** would become **2016-Isit320-Calvert** in my case.